Tower Records: Hong Kong

 Tower Records opened stores in Hong Kong in the 1990s.
 There were two stores, one located on the seventh floor of Times Square at Causeway Bay, the other at Diamond Hill.

 Ireland

-Tower Records is operated in Ireland by Record & Discs Ltd. (owned by Press Up Entertainment) under a licensed franchise of MTS Incorporated (USA).
+Tower Records is operated in Ireland by Record & Discs Ltd. (owned by Eclective) under a licensed franchise of MTS Incorporated (USA).
 As of 2021, two stores still operate in Ireland both located in Dublin, one on Dawson Street and the other on O'Connell Street upstairs in Easons.

 Israel

 Tower Records Israel opened in 1993; a joint venture between Tower Records USA (MTS INC of W. Sacramento, CA) and two local businessmen.
 The Founding Director was Joel Abramson, who had previously managed Tower's flagship Sunset Strip location in Los Angeles.
 The first three locations were in Tel Aviv (the Opera Tower), Haifa (Hutzot HaMifratz, opened in early 1995) and Jerusalem (1995).
 The Tel Aviv location, with its beachfront location, was a popular shopping spot for Israeli pop stars like David Broza, Meir Ariel, Aviv Gefen, Riki Gal and others.
 TRI closed its final location in Ra'anana in November 2015.